 This week, China celebrates the Chinese New Year, a holiday that also goes by the name “Spring Festival”.
 It’s the country’s largest holiday, even in minority provinces like Xinjiang and Tibet.
 Naturally, I get many people who ask me…do Uyghur people celebrate the Chinese New Year?

-Last week China celebrated what is called the “Spring Festival”, the country’s largest holiday.
-Whether you visit Beijing, Shanghai, Tibet, or Xinjiang you won’t be able to miss the elaborate decorations and deafening firecrackers – a great experience for first time visitors but an event that most seasoned expats avoid (read my Top 5 reason to Escape Chinese New Year to know why).
+Whether you visit Beijing, Shanghai, Tibet, or Xinjiang you won’t be able to miss the elaborate decorations and deafening firecrackers – a great experience for first time visitors but an event that most seasoned expats avoid (read this article on best places to go to escape the crowds in China to escape the Chinese New Year).

 Uyghur do not celebrate the Chinese New Year.

 In Xinjiang, most everybody will be given vacation time for the Spring Festival, including Uyghur, but this blanket statement doesn’t apply to all professions.